pinglu85/algoExpert/Easy/node-depths.md

 }
 ```

-### Time & Space Complexity
+### Complexity Analysis

-Average: O(n) time | O(h) space, where n is the number of nodes in the Binary Tree and h is the height of the Binary Tree.
+- Time Complexity: O(N), where N is the number of nodes in the Binary Tree.

-Worst(imbalanced Binary Tree): O(n) time | O(n) space, where n is the number of nodes in the Binary Tree.
+- Space Complexity: O(H) on average, where H is the height of the Binary Tree.
+In the worst case, when we are dealing with a Binary Tree that is very skewed, the algorithm takes O(N) space, where N is the number of nodes in the Binary Tree.

 #